Code to Design Complete Guide for 2024

 What is Code to Design?

 Code to design is a UX workflow developed by UXPin using Merge technology.
-With Merge, Designers can import UI components from a repository into UXPin’s design editor and use them to build fully interactive prototypes–a process called component-driven prototyping.
+With UXPin Merge, you can use coded UI components to build fully interactive interfaces, and once you’re done with your design, export production code.
+The components aren’t translated from design to code.
+They are code.

-This code to design workflow offers several benefits for UX designers, stakeholders, and product teams:
+The code-to-design workflow offers several benefits for designers, stakeholders, and engineers:

-1. Designers build production-ready prototypes, increasing testing scope during the design process.
+- Designers build fully interactive prototypes, increasing testing scope during the design process.

-3. Stakeholders can better visualize a design’s vision because Merge prototypes look and behave like an end-product.
+- Stakeholders can grasp design’s vision because prototypes behave like an end-product.

-4. Design handoffs are smoother with less friction because designers and engineers speak the same language and use the same source of truth.
+- Design handoffs are smoother because designers and engineers use the same source of truth.

-6. The drag-and-drop workflow makes product design more accessible to non-designers.
+- The drag-and-drop workflow makes product design more accessible to non-designers, and developers, stakeholders, researchers, and more can create a prototype on their own.

 Design to Code vs. Code to Design